 - “One thing that I have realized is that each job will always see you as you were when you applied.
 Think of your little cousin.
 They’re always going to be that little cousin no matter what happens.
 If you’re the fresh out of school new employee three years later they’ll still remember the fresh out of school.”

 Wrong.
 You are a tiger and an ass kicker.
 Don’t be a wimp.

 - “Speaking as someone who is in his early 30s and has been laid off twice.
 Company loyalty only exists to exploit you.”

-Victim speak!
+Victim speaks!
 Just imagine if you, the reader needed to hire someone.
 Are you now an exploiter?
 Most likely not.

-There were some sensible comments from level headed people.
-As an employee, if there is mutual trust and respect with your employer, you should give absolutely everything you have to that job to make the company more respectful.
+I did find some sensible comments from level headed people.
+As an employee, if there are mutual trust and respect with your employer, you should give absolutely everything you have to that job to make the company more respectful.
 Read books, look at trends, and think beyond your current role.
 Track competitors, read about your clients, make suggestions.
 Prepare and give talks.
 Do not stop being a money generator for your company.
-Not only will you make it impossible for your company to not give you a raise, you will be able to work yourself into a position of power and influence with some great people.
+Not only will you make it impossible for your company not to give you a raise, but you will also be able to work yourself into a position of power and influence with some great people.
 Those relationships last a lifetime.

 Right on.
 Bring value and communicate.
 It is a win/win.
-We do this every 3 months at Bytelion.
+We do this every three months at Bytelion.

 - “That’s right, never stay in one place too long.
 Don’t form any lasting bonds, don’t preserve institutional knowledge, don’t let there be any stability in your life.
 You’re a shark, endlessly prowling, endlessly growing larger, cold as the ocean depths.
 Life is definitely better that way.”